-The Specialist Medical and Surgical Services - Assisted Reproductive Technology Services Tier Two Service Specification describes the minimum services that are required to be provided by District Health Boards in New Zealand for eligible people (public funding).
+The Specialist Medical and Surgical Services - Assisted Reproductive Technology Services Tier Two Service Specification describes the minimum services that are required to be publicly funded in New Zealand for eligible people [12].
 This service specification includes some services for people whose fertility will be permanently impaired by cancer treatment, as listed below.
-Those eligible for these services are post-pubertal people about to undergo cancer treatment that may permanently impair their fertility, and who are likely to survive that treatment, and do not already have a child.
+Those eligible for these services are currently post-pubertal people about to undergo cancer treatment that may permanently impair their fertility, and who are likely to survive that treatment, and do not already have a child.